NguyenNhatHuynh/portfolio/README.md

 <h1> 👋 PAGE PROFILE OF ME 👋</h1>

+<h2>👨‍💻About Me👨‍💻</h2>
+<p>Hello!
+I am Nguyen Nhat Huynh, a software engineer with 2 years of experience in web development.
+This website is where I introduce myself, my projects and my skills.</p>

 <!-- Technologies and Tool -->
 <h2>🛠 Technologies and Tools 🛠</h2>
 🎨 This website uses the language  [HTML, CSS, JAVASCRIPT]